pdilipc/Medblocks-BYFRFA15D/README.md

 ## Synthetic Data Strategy

 To support rapid development and realistic testing, this project uses a custom **Synthea Generic Module Framework (GMF)** approach to generate neurorehabilitation-oriented synthetic FHIR datasets.
 The synthetic cohort is designed to model stroke rehabilitation pathways, longitudinal monitoring patterns, and therapy-routing logic relevant to readiness assessment, session planning, and outcome documentation.
+Therefore, this custom Synthea GMF-based synthetic data module simulates a longitudinal stroke neurorehabilitation pathway and is intended to generate clinically plausible FHIR data for development and demonstration, but it is not a validated clinical model and should not be interpreted as a production-grade representation of real patient trajectories.

+The Dozee, recoveriX, and SynPhNe-inspired pathways are used as workflow analogues to structure the synthetic cohort around monitoring, therapy routing, and outcome tracking.
+These pathways help support a realistic demo of readiness assessment and rehabilitation planning, but they remain synthetic and configurable rather than clinically authoritative.

 The synthetic dataset is intended to simulate a multimodal neurorehabilitation pathway inspired by three types of inputs: